-Air fryers are a faster alternative to firing up your regular oven for crispy snacks like French fries, roasted side dishes like cauliflower and Brussels sprouts, or even bacon or burgers.
-Even though a bigger air fryer is usually better at making evenly air-fried food, that doesn't mean you can't get a good performance from a smaller model.
-The best compact air fryers have a good amount of capacity, cook food evenly and quickly, and have enough versatility for various cooking methods and recipes.
+Air fryers are a faster alternative to firing up your regular oven for crispy snacks like French fries, roasted side dishes like cauliflower, or even mains like burgers and salmon fillets.
+Even though a bigger air fryer is usually better at making evenly air-fried food, that doesn't mean you can't get good performance from a smaller model.
+The best compact air fryers still have a good amount of capacity, cook food evenly and quickly, and have enough versatility for various cooking methods and recipes.

-We've tested 29 air fryers, and below you'll find our recommendations for smaller options, plus a larger-capacity model with a compact design that you might prefer if you usually cook for a crowd but don't have a lot of extra space.
-It's worth noting that you can find smaller air fryers with a capacity of 1-3 quarts.
-While they are a bit more compact, such small air fryers have difficulty evenly cooking even small portions of food, so we recommend you go for a bigger option, even if you usually cook for one.
+We've tested more than 35 air fryers, and below you'll find our recommendations for smaller options, plus a larger-capacity model with a compact design that you might prefer if you usually cook for a crowd but don't have a lot of extra space.
+It's worth noting that you can find smaller air fryers with a capacity of 1–3 quarts.
+While they're a bit more compact, small air fryers have difficulty evenly cooking even small portions of food.
+Therefore, we recommend opting for a bigger option, even if you usually only cook for one.

-See our overview of the best air fryers for more air fryer recommendations.
+For more recommendations, see our overview of the best 4-quart air fryers, the best 6-quart air fryers, or the best air fryers for French fries.
 If you're shopping for other appliances, check out our list of the best small microwaves.
 Or, check out the best protein shake blenders and the best compact and small toasters for your breakfast needs.

 It preheats and cooks quickly, but doesn't maintain as stable a temperature during cooking as the Ninja, which makes it harder to follow recipes accurately and properly cook more delicate foods.
-It has only one fan speed and isn't ideal for methods like baking and dehydrating.
-With all that said, it's an inexpensive, simple option if you're looking for a compact air fryer.
+It has only one fan speed, so it isn't ideal for methods like baking and dehydrating.
+This air fryer is currently only available from third-party sellers, but if you're not concerned with having the newest model, it's a simple and compact option at a great price.

-If you want something even smaller, consider the Chefman TurboFry RJ38-5-T, whose smaller footprint takes up less of the valuable real estate on your counter.
-This basic model has only a single fan speed, so it's best suited for air frying and not other methods like baking.
-However, it does a decent job of evenly cooking and crisping air-fried foods like fries, chicken wings, and Brussels sprouts.
+If you want something even more compact, consider the Chefman TurboFry RJ38-5-T. This basic model features only a single fan speed, making it best suited for air frying and not other methods like baking.
+However, it does a decent job of evenly cooking and crisping air-fried foods, like fries, chicken wings, and Brussels sprouts.

-It does a very good job of evenly air-frying food, so a relatively small proportion ends up under or over-done.
+It does a very good job of evenly air-frying food, so a relatively small proportion ends up under- or overdone.
 It's also very versatile, with a wide range of temperatures and fan speeds for different cooking methods, such as dehydrating and baking.
-Unlike the other air fryers recommended here, you also can use it as a single or dual-basket fryer with its removable basket divider.
-This design, with one large basket that can be divided, means the baskets won't be as well-isolated as models with completely separate drawers.
+Unlike the other air fryers recommended here, you can also use it as a single or dual-basket fryer with its removable basket divider.
+This design, with one large basket that can be divided, means the sides won't be as well-isolated as in models with completely separate baskets.
 However, it's not a huge issue as long as your recipes don't call for vastly different settings on each side, and you can still prepare your main and side dishes separately.

 Notable Mentions

 The Gotham Steel Air Fryer has a slightly smaller footprint than the Ninja Pro AF141.
 It produces decent-quality air-fried food but isn't as fast and has a smaller overall capacity of four quarts.
-The Ninja is better for most people, but the Gotham has an okay performance and could be worth considering if you need to save a few inches of space.
+The Ninja is better for most people, but the Gotham has an okay performance and could be worth considering if you need to save a little more space.

 See our review